nerdynick/storm-upstart/README.rst

 Install
 -------

-By default these upstart configs assume you will be running your process as the user storm and the group storm.
-As well as storm is installed in /opt/storm.
+By default these Upstart configs assume you will be running your processes as the user storm and the group storm, *sudo useradd -r storm*.
+As well as storm is installed in /opt/storm from the available zip file download.
 You do not have to stick to this setup.
-You just simple need to change the INSTALL_DIR value and setuid/setgid blocks to your respected values.
+You just simply need to change the INSTALL_DIR and/or LOCAL_CACHE value and setuid/setgid blocks to your respected values.

 Installation is as simple as coping the respected config to /etc/init on the hosts you wish to run that given service.